ytakefuji/freedns/README.md

 Use crontab -e to activate crontab

-The following setting in crontab, every minute to maintain the dynamic DNS.
+The following setting in crontab indicates every minute to maintain the dynamic DNS.

 " * * * * * python xxx/freedns.py >/dev/null"

-xxx is "path to the freedns.py"
+xxx is "path to the program of freedns.py"